Ready to Start

 "Ready to Start" is a single from Arcade Fire's third album The Suburbs.
-It was released as a single on October 3, 2010.
+It was released as a single in 2010.
 The band performed "Ready to Start" as their second performance at the 53rd Grammy Awards, immediately following The Suburbs winning Album of the Year.
 The band also performed the song at the Brit Awards several days after the Grammy Awards.

 Music video

 A music video was made for the single and was uploaded to YouTube on August 26, 2010.
 The video shows the band performing the song in a concert event as part of their world tour.